Skip to main content

 Logs do not prevent harm

-Logging records what happened; it does not prevent it from happening.
-Audit logs enable accountability, investigation, and learning after the fact — but they must be combined with real-time controls (human oversight, monitoring, governance gates) to prevent harm proactively.
+Logging records what happened; it does not prevent it.
+Audit logs enable accountability and learning after the fact but must be combined with real-time controls (human oversight, monitoring, governance gates).

 Real-World Usage